fugue/regula/README.md

 ## Introduction

-Regula is a tool that evaluates Terraform infrastructure-as-code for potential AWS and Google Cloud security misconfigurations and compliance violations prior to deployment.
+Regula is a tool that evaluates Terraform infrastructure-as-code for potential AWS, Azure, and Google Cloud security misconfigurations and compliance violations prior to deployment.

 ![Regula diagram](regula.png)

 Regula includes a library of rules written in Rego, the policy language used by the Open Policy Agent ([opa]) project.
 Regula works with your favorite CI/CD tools such as Jenkins, Circle CI, and AWS CodePipeline; we’ve included a [GitHub Actions example](https://github.com/fugue/regula-action) so you can get started quickly (see our blog post [here](https://www.fugue.co/blog/predeployment-compliance-checks-with-regula-and-terraform-blog)).
-Where relevant, we’ve mapped Regula policies to the CIS AWS and GCP Foundations Benchmarks so you can assess your compliance posture.
+Where relevant, we’ve mapped Regula policies to the CIS AWS, Azure, and GCP Foundations Benchmarks so you can assess your compliance posture.
 We'll be adding more rules in the coming weeks, sourced from [Fugue](https://fugue.co).

 ## How does Regula work?